NashWellington/NNES/compatibility.md

 * Crashed on invalid opcode (only on one reset.
 Possibly due to randomized RAM values?)

 ## Metroid
-* Mapper 1 PRG-ROM 128K CHR-RAM 8K
-* All sprites are invisible

 ## Mike Tyson's Punch-Out!!
-* Invisible sprites in some places
-* Note: this might have something to do with MMC2 PPU fetch sniffing?
-* Pulse (or triangle?) channels cut out after reset
-* Glass Joe is bald at some point
+* Constant buzzing noise starts at some point in match 1
+* Glass Joe lost his hair

 ## Ms. Pac-Man
 * Fails to boot (only in the unlicensed version - mapper 0, 32K PRG-ROM, 8K CHR-ROM)